Definition at line 16 of file hips.h.

 Generates a physical domain for HiPS parcels.

 This function creates a grid of positions for HiPS parcels, where each parcel occupies an equal portion of the physical domain.
-The total size of the domain corresponds to the size specified in the setGridCfd()
+The total size of the domain corresponds to the size specified in the setGridCfd() function, ensuring consistency between the HiPS and flow particle domains.

 - Parameters